 Notes

-- Vegetable broth: I use reduced sodium broth for better control over the salt content.
-This is reflected in the nutrition facts.
-You can use water but may need to adjust the seasons.
+- Vegetable broth: I use vegetable bouillon mixed into water.
+You can use just water but may need to adjust the seasons.

 - Pesto: Jars vary in size but anywhere around 6-7 ounces works.
 You can also use homemade pesto.